cass-kul/cass-kul.github.io/_exercises/performance.md

 # Hazards

-While pipelining is great to parallelize operations and speed up instructions by performing multiple operations in a single clock cycle, this may also lead to problems.
+While pipelining is great for parallelizing operations and speeding up instructions by performing multiple operations in a single clock cycle, it may also lead to problems.
 Specifically, when an operation that we want to perform relies on an operation that has not happened yet or that has only just completed, we speak of a hazard.
 There are three types of hazards:

-- **structural hazards** arise from incompatibilities of the hardware with the instructions that are to be performed.
+- **Structural hazards** arise from incompatibilities of the hardware with the instructions that are to be performed.
 In RISC-V and in a carefully designed processor, we can assume that structural hazards should not occur.
-- **data hazards** occur when an operation relies on data that is yet to be provided by an earlier operation.
+- **Data hazards** occur when an operation relies on data that is yet to be provided by an earlier operation.
 The easiest example is using the result of an addition that is yet to be written to a register.
-- **control hazards** arise when decisions need to be taken based on branches that are not yet resolved.
+- **Control hazards** arise when decisions need to be taken based on branches that are not yet resolved.
 The easiest example is a conditional branch where the CPU must already decide what instruction it loads next before knowing what the result of the conditional branch is.

 In this session we will now look at data and control hazards.